Powering Tencent Billing Platform with Apache Pulsar

 There are more than 80 channels with various characteristics, and more than 300 different business processing logic within Midas.
 One single payment workflow often involves many internal and external systems.
 This leads to longer RPC chains, and more failures, especially network timeouts (e.g. when interacting with oversea payment services).

-TDXA leverages a message queue for handling failures occurred in processing transactions in a reliable way.
+TDXA leverages a message queue for handling failures occured in processing transactions in a reliable way.
 Integrating with a local transaction state, TDXA is able to resume the transaction process from failures and ensure the consistency of billions of transactions daily.

 Real-time data processing